agentsonar/agentsonar/docs/integrations/electron-node-bus.md

 Once wired in, AgentSonar will:

-- Detect when two of your agents get stuck handing work back and forth (`cyclic_delegation`)
+- Detect silent loops where two agents get stuck handing work back and forth
-- Detect when one agent is hammering another past the rolling baseline (`repetitive_delegation`)
+- Detect repeated tool calls where one agent is hammering another past its baseline
-- Detect when traffic on any single edge spikes past a rate limit (`resource_exhaustion`)
+- Detect runaway token / tool spend when traffic between agents spikes past a rate limit
 - Stream alerts (WARNING + CRITICAL) to stderr in real time
 - Write a self-contained HTML report at session end (no external CSS / JS / network)